 I’ll just throw this out there?
 These cops are so ready to Rush to Judgment and so indiscriminate in their beliefs that I’d like to know where they were on January 6th 2021.
 Theres your real story.
 The local firemen were nice.
 This movie is Three failed theories wrapped together

 The EMT from the local Fire House bought a 5 dollar sign commemorating him thats been put by the sight of the accident.
 He’s a nice guy and all and meant well, but Yuzuk starts lionizing the guy again and calls the sign inspiring.
 My take was it was maudlin but hey who am I?

 Shame on Miami for letting these guys wear their uniforms in this inept bid to make chicken soup out of chicken shit.

 Summing up; this is a movie that shouldn’t have been made by cops who should never make Detective about a guy who never should have been allowed in the Army for Psychological reasons.
 His sad but unremarkable death is no real mystery.

 Stay away from this Mixed Bag of Hot Garbage!!!
-Instead just throw a buck to a bum and ask him his story.
-At least you’ll help him out.
 This movie is kind of dishonest and there’s just no feeling of authenticity at all.